memorieslp/awesome-mvps/README.md

 **Description**: A social media website that allows students, from Harvard, to connect with people they've met at the university, sharing their experiences around the campus and creating discussions related to the institution.
 At first, Mark Zuckerberg, the founder of Facebook, created a website, in 2003, called Face Share, where people could vote which students were the most beautiful, and was mostly used as a joke.
 Harvard took the website down.
 However, it still worked as an inspiration for Zuckerberg to keep students engaged with each other through the internet, which lead to the creation of The Facebook, Mark's first real MVP.

 Later on, Facebook decided to focus on being a social media for any person, and not just Harvard students, increasing the amount of features over time and adapting them to a wider public.

+**Features**: The Facebook allowed students to make an account with a profile picture and descriptions about themselves.
+Users could add and remove friends and engage with groups by having discussions about their time inside the university.
+It created a sense of community for the students and it felt like a social exntension from their time at the campus.

 ![facebook_mvp](https://user-images.githubusercontent.com/42478443/234598165-ac972af8-8bd6-4eb7-a9ba-d9d50145f521.png)